B.S. in Space Physics

 To enter this program, students must have completed four years of high school science and mathematics, demonstrating a high level of competency.
 Successful candidates for this program will be prepared to enter Calculus I and Chemistry for Engineers.

 The Bachelor of Science in Space Physics degree program requires 121 credit hours.
+A minimum cumulative grade point average of 2.0 is needed for all required EP and PS courses, including technical electives.
 The program can be completed in eight semesters.
 The courses necessary to earn this degree are listed below.
 Students should be aware that several courses in each academic year may have prerequisites and/or corequisites.
 Check the course descriptions at the back of this catalog before registering for classes to ensure requisite sequencing.

 A grade of C or better is required to satisfy lower-level prerequisites for entry into all EP and PS courses.